Upcoming Events

 Find out more »“Third Indian Home Guard” living history program

-The Fort Gibson Historic Site's February and March living history programs on Saturdays in February and March will be centered on the Union Third Indian Home Guard, and how they performed daily maintenance on their firearms, uniforms, and other equipment.
-The Third Indian Home Guard were mostly recruited from pro-Union Cherokee, Creek, and Seminole tribal members who joined the Union army from refugee camps in Kansas.
-When the Civil War began, Indian Territory quickly fell under Confederate control, forcing Pro-Union…
+The Fort Gibson Historic Site’s Saturday living history programs in February and March will be centered on the Union Third Indian Home Guard and how they performed daily maintenance on their firearms, uniforms, and other equipment.
+The Third Indian Home Guard were mostly recruited from pro-Union Cherokee, Muscogee (Creek), and Seminole tribal members who joined the Union army from refugee camps in Kansas.
+When the Civil War began, Indian Territory quickly fell under Confederate control, forcing pro-Union Indians to flee…

 Find out more »History Alive! on the Cherokee Strip